Manuel83/cbpi-eventbus/README.md

     @on_event("sensor/#")
     async def test2(self, topic, **kwargs):
         """
-        This method listen on all sensor topics. i.e: sensor/1/on sensor/2/off sensor/somethingelse
+        This method listens on all sensor topics. i.e: sensor/1/on sensor/2/off sensor/somethingelse
         :param topic: the current event topic
         :param kwargs: just accept all other args
         :return: None